LiZhang30/HBDrug3D/README.md

 <a href="https://pytorch.org/get-started/locally/"><img alt="PyTorch" src="https://img.shields.io/badge/PyTorch-ee4c2c?logo=pytorch&logoColor=white"></a>
 </p>

-_HBDrug3D_, the first benchmark dataset for accerating linker-based heterobifunctional drug linker design.
+_HBDrug3D_, the first benchmark dataset for accerating heterobifunctional drug linker design.

 ## Introduction

-This is the official code repository for the paper 'HBDrug3D: A Dataset and Benchmark for AI-Driven Heterobifunctional Molecule Design', which aims to accelerate linker-based heterobifunctional drug development.
+This is the official code repository for the paper 'HBDrug3D: A Dataset and Benchmark for AI-Driven Heterobifunctional Molecule Design', which aims to accelerate linker-based heterobifunctional drug discovery.
 Currently, the dataset covers three types of heterobifunctional molecules, as listed below:

 | Molecule | Paper link | Data platform |
 |------------|---------------------------------------------|-------------------------------------------|